 - copywriting departments,

 - strategic planning firms.

-Internship and communication field experience opportunities are posted regularly to the Strategic Communication listserv, and students are free to secure their own internships and communication field experiences.
+Internship and communication field experience opportunities are posted regularly to the Communication and Social Influence listserv, and students are free to secure their own internships and communication field experiences.
 To do so, you must provide written proof of an opportunity and seek departmental approval.